Advanced Prompting

 Write the introduction section.
 Tone: [tone].
 Length: 200 words.

-Prompt 4-6: Write each main section.
+Prompts 4-6: write each main section.

-Prompt 7 (Conclusion):
+Prompt 7 (Conclusion)

 Given this content: [all previous sections]